Rep. Mike Honda's campaign is touting a video of Democratic challenger Ro Khanna singing Honda's praises at a March 2012 party event.

 "His campaign touts that 'Mike hasn't changed.'
 That's exactly the problem, and it's clear with this kind of silly attack," Khanna spokesman Tyler Law said after the video was released.
 "What the people of the 17th District don't need is more stale, tired political games.
 They need, and deserve, a real debate about ideas for the future.
 That's a debate Ro is ready to have.
 We hope Congressman Honda can 'change' enough to allow for that."

-Starbucks denies wages were an issue
+Starbucks denies wages were issue in pullout

 Following reports last week that Starbucks had abandoned a potential new San Jose coffee shop in a kiosk at the San Jose McEnery Convention Center, the coffee giant responded Wednesday by denying it was bailing over city-mandated wages for its baristas.